astorDev/confi/providers/dotnet/article/index.md

 Current Count: 3
 ```

-We have implemented a proper `Counting` configuration provider, that updates it's value once in a while.
-Still, there's one thing we need to do in order to make our `ConfigurationProvider` feature-complete.
+We have implemented a proper `Counting` configuration provider, that updates its value once in a while.
+Still, there's one thing we need to do in order to make our `ConfigurationProvider` feature complete.
 Let's do it in the next section!

 ## Notifying & Listening Configuration Changes

-One of the coolest parts about .NET Configuration system is its ability to work with dynamic configuration.
+One of the coolest parts about the .NET Configuration system is its ability to work with dynamic configuration.
 Configuration sources may update their value on the go and the system allows us to know about such updates.

 Here's how we can implement the listening part: